mmcgrana/clj-stacktrace/README.md

 * Printing is directed to `*out*`.

-If you want to direct the printing to somewhere other than `*out*`, either use `pst-on` to specify the output location or `pst-str` to capture the printing as a string.
+If you want to direct the printing to somewhere other than `*out*`, either use `pst-on` to specify the output location.

 The library also offers an API for programatically 'parsing' exceptions.
 This API is used internal for `pst` and can be used to